hbrust/k8s-ingress-demo-in-a-box/README.md

 ```shell
 sudo ./build-k8s-ingress-demo-in-a-box.sh
 ```
+8. wait about a minute for ingress to be ready

 # Notes:
 - this is for demo purpose, do not expect performance
 - at this time, there will only be host ports 80/tcp and 443/tcp working on BLX ingress (tbd: changable in future)
+- BLX management is available on host port 9080 (http) and port 9443 (https)